TheSilvered/nest/docs/syntax.md

 - `message`: the message of the error

 !!!note
-    you can call `error_var` with any valid variable name
+    You can replace `error_var` with any valid variable name.

 If you want to also get the position and traceback of the error you can use the `try` function of the `stderr` library.